 This report in Swedish presents the results of an analysis of the association between different forms of gambling and problem gambling.
 Eighteen prevalence studies, most of them from Europe, are analyzed.
 It is found that the most risky forms of gambling are unregulated high stakes gambling, casino games, electronic gambling machines and interactive internet games.
 The least risky forms are traditional lotteries and instant lotteries.
 Horse betting, sports betting, sports pools and bingo are forms with a moderate risk for gambling problems.
 While this is the general picture, the riskiness of forms of gambling is relative rather than absolute, varies between cultures and legislations, and depends on factors such as regulation, the design of particular games, and the selection of games available on the gaming market.
 A theoretical model is presented – including the factors emotional effect of playing, requirements for play, and the game’s integration into the surrounding society – that accounts for the varying strength of association between gambling problems and forms of gambling, as it emerge in prevalence studies.

-Download the report • Download a revised and abridged version in English
+Download the report (in Swedish) • Download a revised and abridged version in English

 Binde, Per.
 2007.
 The good, the bad and the unhappy: Cultural meanings of newspaper reporting on jackpot winners.
 International Gambling Studies, vol. 7(2): 213-232.